Braccialetti rossi: Filming

 Braccialetti rossi is the Italian version of the Catalan series Polseres vermelles, inspired by the true story of the Spanish writer Albert Espinosa who, after suffering a cancer for ten years, managed to heal, then recounting his experience in a book.

 The series had three seasons, for a total of 19 episodes.
-The first season, consisting of 6 episodes, aired from 26 January to 2 March 2014 while the second, consisting of 5 episodes, from 15 February to 15 March 2015.
-On 18 March 2016 instead, the shooting of the third season ended, composed of 8 new episodes, which were broadcast starting 16 October 2016, with the confirmation of the entire cast and several new entries.
-In addition, the series was renewed for a fourth season and shooting began in May 2017.
+The first season, consisting of 6 episodes, aired from January 26 to March 2, 2014 while the second, consisting of 5 episodes, from February 15 to March 15, 2015.
+On March 18, 2016 instead, the shooting of the third season ended, composed of 8 new episodes, which were broadcast starting October 16, 2016, with the confirmation of the entire cast and several new entries.

-The series was almost entirely shot in Fasano, Puglia, within the CIASU (International Center for Higher University Studies) structure, in which the hospital of the series was completely rebuilt.
+The series was almost entirely shot in Fasano, Apulia, within the CIASU (International Center for Higher University Studies) structure, in which the hospital of the series was completely rebuilt.
 Other scenes were filmed in Monopoli and inside the swimming stadium of Bari in the outdoor swimming pool of the structure, where the limbo is set between life and death in which the different characters of the series are located (in particular Rocco in the first series and Bea in the second series, both in a coma, Davide in the first series and Nina in the third series).
 The locations used in the second season remain unchanged, they are added only (in the flashbacks and in the scenes shot during the interventions) the amusement park Zoo safari Fasanolandia and the outside of the school of Vale, in Fasano.